 EBITDA stands for “Earnings Before Interest, Taxes, Depreciation, and Amortization” and is one of the valuation concepts required for an earnings-based business valuation.
 In the Multiple of Earnings formula, the business’s revenue is expressed as EBITDA; then the business’s value is calculated by assigning a multiplier to its current revenue.
 The appropriate multiplier varies widely depending on the specific industry, current market trends, and economic climate.

 Future and Discounted Cash Flows are the main valuation concepts involved in income-based business valuations.
 Generally speaking, Cash Flow, which takes into account taxes, capital expenditures, and working capital changes, is the true determinant of the business value.
 Future Cash Flow is then based on the assumption that historical results of the company’s earnings are useful in predicting the future results of the business.
-Discounted Cash Flow, or DCF, means we apply a discount to the Future Cash Flow value to account for risk.
+Discounted Cash Flow, or DCF, means we apply a discount to the Future Cash Flow value to account for risk how to get a loan with bad credit.

 Transferability of Future Cash Flow